Your caravan park owner/manager must allow you:

 If you have one of the above problems your first step is to ask the park or caravan owner to fix it.

 If they cannot be contacted or they don’t fix the problem within 24 hours, contact us for advice.

-If the problem is non-urgent, send your park or caravan owner a Notice to Owner of Caravan or Caravan Park.
+If the problem is non-urgent, send your park or caravan owner a Notice to owner of caravan or caravan park.
 This gives your park or caravan owner 14 days to fix the problem.
-This form is available from Consumer Affairs Victoria.
 If the problem is not fixed within 14 days, contact us for advice.

 Do not use your rent money to pay for repairs.
 You must keep paying rent as usual or you could end up in rent arrears, which could lead to eviction.

 The park owner/manager must give you a copy of the park rules at the beginning of your residency.
 It is their responsibility to make sure that park rules apply to all residents, not just some.